aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/autofiller/export-excel-worksheet-data-to-fill-pdf-form/_index.md

 ![todo:image_alt_text](export-excel-worksheet-data-to-fill-pdf-form_1.png)

-In the Form specified above has one page, with three fields named as “ID”, “Name” and “Gender” consequently.
+In the Form specified above has one page, with three fields named as "ID", "Name" and "Gender" consequently.
 We would be extracting the data from the following excel sheet into DataTable object.

 ![todo:image_alt_text](export-excel-worksheet-data-to-fill-pdf-form_2.png)